scikit-hep/awkward/CONTRIBUTING.md

 ------------

-Thanks again for wanting to contribute to Awkward Array.
+Thanks again for contributing to Awkward Array.
 We all look forward to what you have to add.

 Cheers, and I wish you good craftsmanship!